MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 + Azure Policy establishes conventions for resources.
 Policy definitions describe resource compliance conditions and the effect to take if a condition is met.
 A condition compares a resource property field or a value to a required value.
 There are many built-in policy definitions and you can customize the policies.
 + The Azure Policy remediation task feature is used to bring resources into compliance based on a definition and assignment.
 Resources that are non-compliant to a modify or deployIfNotExist definition assignment, can be brought into compliance using a remediation task.
 + You can configure a resource lock on a subscription, resource group, or resource.
 The lock can protect a resource from accidental user deletions and modifications.
 The lock overrides any user permissions.
 + Azure Policy is pre-deployment security practice.
 RBAC and resource locks are post-deployment security practice.

-## Learn more with self-paced training

-+ [Design an enterprise governance strategy](https://learn.microsoft.com/training/modules/enterprise-governance/).
-Use RBAC and Azure Policy to limit access to your Azure solutions, and determine which method is right for your security goals.

 ### You have successfully completed the lab